zeroknowledgediscovery/zedwiki/group meeting/digital twin definition.md

 # What is a digital twin?

-+ how is it different from a model
++ How is it different from a model
++